jorgeypcb/ImpCodeGenerator/README.md

 ## Example

-Output of running `build/example`, which prints the syntax tree:
+Output of running `build/ast_printing_test`, which prints the syntax tree when piped to graphviz:

 ![](docs/ast-example-output.png)